crypticCaroline/puppyplaymates/README.md

 * Button to take user back to their profile
 * Button to ask if the user wants to change their dogs details - this will take them back to build profile and allows the user to change all the details.
 * Button to delete their profile
+*  The entire document will be added to the archives incase of accidental removal.

 ### Safespaces Policy